threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### What is the simple architecture of the Threefold Grid, in simple terms?
+### What is the architecture of the Threefold Grid in simple terms?

 Essentially, the Threefold Grid is composed of the people using it, the 3node servers offering compute, storage and network resources, and the TF Chain, which is the blockchain of Threefold.